 http://upload.wikimedia.org/wikipedia/en/5/59/Jiang_Qing_arts_poster.jpg

 The aesthetics of the Cultural Revolution have recently become popular again in the work of Chinese artists who have borrowed and appropriated themes and motifs from the period with a mixture of sarcasm and nostalgia.
-Campy and kitchy, these works were fitting tributes to loud, mass-produced, and politically driven propaganda.
+Camp and kitsch, these works were fitting tributes to loud, mass-produced, and politically driven propaganda.
 For example, Wang Guanyi’s early works deployed the brazen gestures and bold colors of the Cultural Revolution posters in the service of updated messages: capitalist consumerism of Western brands infiltrating China during the 1990s and 2000s.

 References and further reading: